Below are our top tips and tricks for a stellar USMLE Step 3 exam day.

 Topics tested in UWorld are more detailed and challenging than the actual examination, so do not get discouraged by your score.
 Going through the questions at least twice is optimal for preparing with UWorld.
 Additionally, taking assessments (e.g. NBMEs) will help you more accurately predict your Step 3 score.

 Hindsight 20/20: There is no substitute for doing questions.
-Do as many questions as possible and do all the cases present in UWorld.
+Do as many questions as possible in UWorld.

 Use your common sense when doing cases and always await the result of the initial tests before ordering subsequent studies.
 Do not be afraid to send the patient home and have them follow up in office for further care.